solvi-ab/solvi-docs/source/index.html.md

 When processing has completed, the response will contain a `results` property which lists URLs that can be used to get the detection results.
 These URLs are valid for at least 24 hours.
 For scouting projects, a detection results in a JSON file containing a summary of the detection, as well as one GeoJSON file per image in the project.

 The results of a detection are kept in storage for one week.
 After this time, the results are removed from storage and requesting the results will return a 404 code.
 If a detection is published, the results will be kept in storage.

+## Plant Count Webhook

+In addition to polling a plant count for data, you can also register a webhook that will be notified when the plant count has been processed.
+The webhook URL is specified when you [create the plant count](#create-plant-counts).
+The webhook will [sign requests using the project's webhook secret](#securing-webhooks) if it is set.

+The webhook will currently only receive a single type of event: `job_status_changed`.
+This event triggers when the plant detection job's status changes.
+It contains:

+* `job_id` for the detection that changed
+* `project_id` of the project it refers to
+* `old_status` the status of the project before this change
+* `new_status` the job's updated status.

+There are three different statuses:

+* `processing` - the plant count is being processed
+* `completed` - the plant count has been processed succesfully and its results are available
+* `fail` - the detection failed

 ## Publishing Plant Counts